ys7yoo/PyBasic/README.md

 ## virtual environment
-In pythone 3 (from 3.3), `venv` is the standard way for creating and using virtual environments.
+In Python 3 (from 3.3), `venv` is the standard way for creating and using virtual environments.

 You can create a new virtual environment using
 ```